we-make-software/tech/README.md

 In hardware development, we can issue commands that trigger specific operations or function calls directly on the hardware.
 It’s like turning a wheel or making objects move instantly.
 From a developer’s perspective, hardware is a highly deterministic and extremely fast engine that executes instructions at incredible speed.
 This direct control over execution is what distinguishes hardware programming from software programming.

-L1 cache sits closest to the CPU cores.
-It is very small but extremely fast, usually just a few dozen kilobytes.
-The CPU checks L1 first when it needs data.
-If the data isn’t there, it moves to L2.
-L2 cache is larger, maybe a few megabytes, but a bit slower.
-It acts like a middleman between the CPU and the slower RAM.
-L3 cache is even bigger and shared between cores on many CPUs.
-It’s slower than L1 and L2 but still much faster than RAM.
-Finally, if the data is not in any cache, the CPU has to fetch it from RAM, which takes many more cycles.

-This is why programs that access memory efficiently and keep data in L1 and L2 run much faster than those constantly fetching from RAM.
+Let’s go deeper.
+The CPU clock is like a metronome ticking billions of times per second.
+Every tick lets the CPU do a small operation like read an instruction, add numbers, or write to memory.
+L1 cache is super fast and sits directly on the CPU core.
+It stores the most frequently used data and instructions and can be accessed in just a few cycles.
+L2 cache is bigger but a bit slower, helping the CPU when the L1 cache doesn’t have the needed data.
+L3 cache is even larger and shared between cores, but slower compared to L1 and L2.
+It is used to reduce the need to fetch data from RAM.
+RAM is much slower and located outside the CPU.
+Accessing RAM can take hundreds of cycles compared to just a few for L1.

+The clock speed, measured in hertz, tells how many ticks happen per second.
+For example, 3 GHz means three billion ticks every second, and each tick is a chance for the CPU to move one step forward.
+You can have many functions running in the CPU, or multiple cores executing different instructions independently.
+Each core can handle its own workload simultaneously, which makes the system faster and more efficient when processing multiple tasks in parallel.

+When multiple tasks want to access the same data, the CPU uses mutexes to avoid conflicts.
+A task tries to lock a mutex before using the resource.
+If the mutex is already locked, the task sleeps, pausing its execution and letting other tasks run.
+When the mutex is free, the CPU wakes the sleeping task so it can continue safely.

+Sending a signal is like telling the CPU “okay, go to the next step.”
+The CPU handles this efficiently: running tasks may complete, sleep, or wait for a signal, while other tasks on the same or different cores proceed in parallel.
+Each core can run many functions simultaneously, fetching data from caches or RAM, waiting on mutexes, and waking when the signal arrives.

+This coordination of cores, caches, mutexes, sleep, and signals is what makes CPU multitasking extremely efficient, allowing many tasks to run fast without interfering with each other.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.